Download AttuneOps LogoAttuneOps CE for free Automate your system admin tasks

 Automation is an essential part of any agile team.
 Organisations need to enable rapid Application Development and facilitate better Infrastructure Management.
 One of the most crucial IT Automation processes is Server Automation.

 There are several tools available for Server Automation and Infrastructure Management.
 Chef is one of the oldest and most popular tools trusted by top organisations.
 However, you may find yourself looking for other Chef alternatives.
-Similar tools include Attune, Ansible, Puppet, and many more.
+Similar tools include AttuneOps, Ansible, Puppet, and many more.

 This article provides you with a list of tools very similar to Chef and the features and benefits that make them stand out.